Laknath1996/oldweb/_pages/01_Home.md

 * August 20, 2020.
 One paper accepcted to IEEE International Conference on Systems, Man and Cybernetics (SMC) 2020, Toronto, Canada.

 * July 23, 2020.
-Completed my period as the **Chairperson** of the IEEE EMBS Student Branch Chapter at University of Moratuwa for thr term 2019/20
+Completed my period as the **Chairperson** of the IEEE EMBS Student Branch Chapter at University of Moratuwa for the term 2019/20

 * June 25, 2020.
 Conducted a workshop on "MATLAB for Signal Processing, Analog/ Digital Communication, Electronic Circuit Simulation and Digital Image Processing" at the Institute of Engineering Technology, Katunayake, Sri Lanka.